 IF YOU’RE AN ART AFICIONADO:

 Just an hour from the Cherry Grove Fishing Pier is Brookgreen Gardens, making it the perfect day trip for anyone staying in North Myrtle Beach.
-You have likely heard of Brookgreen Gardens, but did you know it is home to the largest and most comprehensive collection of American figurative sculpture in the country?
+You have likely heard of Brookgreen Gardens, but did you know it is home to the largest and most comprehensive collection of American figurative sculptures in the country?
 This collection is displayed throughout the stunning garden, as well as in three galleries and a visible storage and research facility.

 With free admission every day, there’s always a reason to visit the Franklin G. Burroughs-Simeon B. Chapin Art Museum.
-With 11 galleries that change throughout the year, this museum offers exhibits that feature paintings, textiles, sculpture, photography, video, ceramics, assemblage, collage and more.
+With 11 galleries that change throughout the year, this museum offers exhibits that feature paintings, textiles, sculpture, photography, video, ceramics, assemblage, collage, and more.
 And if you have kids, check out their tips for family visits for ideas on how to pique the interest of your little ones.